 The teams also commemorate their babies' all too brief lives by proudly displaying their names on the kit worn for every match.

-And each team member helps make a difference by raising vital funds to help Sands achieve its vision of a world where fewer babies die and when a baby dies anyone affected by the death receives the best care and support for as long as they need.
+And each team member helps make a difference by raising vital funds to help Sands achieve its vision of a world where fewer babies die, and when a baby does die, anyone affected receives the best possible care and support for as long as it's needed.